ziweiji/ziweiji.github.io/_pages/about.md

 Highlights
 ======
 ### *2023*
 + Ji, Ziwei, et al. "Survey of hallucination in natural language generation."
 ACM Computing Surveys 55.1(2023): 1-38.
-Got 100+ citations!
+Got 800+ citations!
++ "A multitask, multilingual, multimodal evaluation of chatgpt on reasoning, hallucination, and interactivity."
+Won Area Chair Award (Language Modeling and Analysis) at IJCNLP-AACL!
 ### *2019*
 + Graduate from HUST with hornors
 ### *2018*